GenderDysphoria/GenderDysphoria.fyi/public/en/social-dysphoria.md

   '1219968711681040384'
 ] tweets=meta.tweets className="" }} </div> }!}

 The discomfort caused by social dysphoria can pressure a trans person to act and present in an exaggerated manner in order to try to convince the rest of the world that they really are who they say they are.
 Transfeminine people may concentrate on makeup and feminine clothes, and become quieter in order to seem more demure, speaking in a higher voice.
 Transmasculine people will lean on masculine clothing styles, stand taller, suppress displays of emotion, start speaking louder, and make their voices intentionally deeper.
+Some nonbinary people may consciously alter their presentation to be less obviously masculine or feminine, which can resemble the techniques of binary trans people with similar bodies, or may play up intentionally conflicting gender cues.

 ### Physical vs Social Dysphoria